mjtpena/mjtpena.github.io/content/posts/2023/2023-01-03-azure-functions-redis-cache-patterns.md

 I hope this helps!
 Let me know if you have any questions.

-For the code above, refer to this repoL [AzureFunctions.Samples/RedisCachePatterns at main · mjtpena/AzureFunctions.Samples (github.com)](https://github.com/mjtpena/AzureFunctions.Samples/tree/main/RedisCachePatterns)
+For the code above, refer to this repository: [AzureFunctions.Samples/RedisCachePatterns at main · mjtpena/AzureFunctions.Samples (github.com)](https://github.com/mjtpena/AzureFunctions.Samples/tree/main/RedisCachePatterns)